Qiqihar Gymnasium Tragedy: A Sea of Flowers and Canned Yellow Peaches

 Picture/Weibo Picture/Weibo

 On the evening of the 27th, a new hot search keyword appeared on Weibo—”Qiqihar’s citywide farewell”—under this keyword, people began to share photos of mourning flowers, drinks and cans, or repost one of them.
 A mourning essay for the mother of the deceased, or a sad and indignant criticism of the incompetence of those in power.
-However, after a night of spreading, “Qiqihar’s Farewell to the Whole City” was removed from the hot list again, causing Chinese netizens to suspect that the weight of exposure was suppressed.
+However, following a night of spreading, “Qiqihar’s Farewell to the Whole City” was removed from the hot list once more, causing Chinese netizens to suspect that the weight of exposure was suppressed.

 Among the memorial offerings, there were a lot of beverages and cans.
 The beverages included milk tea and fresh fruit tea.
 Many people thought it was because the deceased was a middle school student and an athlete who needed to pay attention to body control.
 These snacks and beverages were rarely used in daily life. enjoy.
 However, a large number of “canned yellow peaches” also appeared on the scene, forming a yellow scene in contrast with the sea of flowers.
 But why canned yellow peaches?